urbit/docs/tutorials/arvo/arvo.md

 # What is Arvo?

-Arvo is an operating system purposefully built to create a new internet whereby users own and manage their own data.
+Arvo is a [non-preemptive](https://en.wikipedia.org/wiki/Cooperative_multitasking) operating system purposefully built to create a new internet whereby users own and manage their own data.
 Despite being an operating system, Arvo does not replace Windows, Mac OS, or Linux.
 It is better to think of the user experience of Arvo as being closer to that of a web browser for a more human internet.
 As such, Arvo is generally run inside a virtual machine, though in theory it could be run on bare metal.

 > Urbit is a “browser for the server side”; it replaces multiple developer-hosted web services on multiple foreign servers, with multiple self-hosted applications on one personal server.